prmdpsn56/React-4992/index.md

 ## React
 ### A java script Library for building user interface

 React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
-It lets you compose complex UIs from small and isolated pieces of code called “components”.
+It lets you compose complex UIs from small and isolated pieces of code called “components”.It is maintained by Facebook and a community of individual developers and companies.

 React makes it easier to create interactive interfaces.
-Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.
+Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes.React can be used as a base in the development of single-page or mobile applications.
+Complex React applications usually require the use of additional libraries for state management, routing, and interaction with an API.

 You can use the [editor on GitHub](https://github.com/prmdpsn56/React-4992/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
 .
 Design smple